ccamel/awesome-ccamel/README.md

 - [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
 The solution offers an industry leading WebUI, and serves as the foundation for multiple commercial products.
 - [ipfs-shipyard/ipfs-share-files](https://github.com/ipfs-shipyard/ipfs-share-files) - Share files directly from the browser using IPFS.
 - [iroiro/iroiro](https://github.com/iroiro/iroiro) -
-- [isaacs/node-lru-cache](https://github.com/isaacs/node-lru-cache) - A fast cache that automatically deletes the least recently used items
 - [ixartz/Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - 🚀🎉📚 Nextjs Boilerplate and Starter with App Router and Page Router support, Tailwind CSS 4 and TypeScript ⚡️ Made with developer experience first: Next.js 16 + TypeScript + ESLint + Prettier + Drizzle ORM + Husky + Lint-Staged + Vitest + Testing Library + Playwright + Storybook + Commitlint + VSCode + Sentry + PostCSS + Tailwind CSS ✨
 - [iyaja/llama-fs](https://github.com/iyaja/llama-fs) - A self-organizing file system with llama 3
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.